Building Scalable Video Understanding Benchmarks through Sports: Experiments on

 \subsection{Human Baseline}

-To quantify the room for modelling improvements on \lcric, we benchmark the performance of human annotators through the AMT platform.
+To quantify the room for modeling improvements on \lcric, we measure the accuracy of human annotators through AMT~\cite{amt}.
 We provide annotators with video clips from \lcric and ask them to predict the sequence of ball-by-ball events (\ref{subsec:cricket_overview}).
 To compute human performance on our queries, we assume that given an event chain, humans can answer these queries by applying logical operators without mistakes.
+We detail our AMT setup in Appendix~\ref{ssec:amt}.